 - Administrative fines – There are hefty penalties in place for GDPR non-compliance: Fines up to €20 million can be levied against the negligent party, or 4% of their global turnover, whichever is higher.
 The exact amount of a fine in any one situation is determined by the supervisory authority.

 - Compensation for data subjects – As previously mentioned, data subjects have the right to seek compensation if they sustain damage from a controller’s GDPR non-compliance.

 - Member State penalties – In addition to the fines described above, EU Member States also have the right to decide how the administrative fines will be applied in their country.
 They may also establish other penalties for non-compliance.

 - Legal sanctions – In some cases, judicial remedies to GDPR infringements will be sought.
 Proceedings will be carried out where the controller or processor has an establishment within the EU.
 If that is not possible, proceedings will occur in the Member State where the data subject resides.

 GDPR is a complex piece of legislation with far-reaching consequences.
-Thus, it is important that employees are adequately trained in relevant pieces of GDPR.
-Training should be brief and regular, and the contents of all courses should be kept up-to-date with recent advancements in the field.
+Thus, it is important that employees are adequately trained in all relevant aspects of GDPR.
+Training should be brief and regular, and the contents of all courses should be kept up-to-date with any changes to the legislation and new best practices.